dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 > NOTE:
 > 1. Please save all of your queries within a answers.sql file that you will include as part of your solution
-> 2. Since we haven't seen JOINS you will need to use SUBQUERIES for this lab
+> 2. Since we haven't seen JOINS you will need to use **SUBQUERIES** for this lab

+### Step 1
-#### 1. Create a `music` database
+Create a database called `music`

+### Step 2
-#### 2. Write the DDL commands to create the tables within the `movie` database using the following schema:
+Write the DDL commands to create the tables within the `music` database that match the following schema  including data types, keys and relationships.

 ![Music Database Diagram](documentation_images/music_database.png)

-Your statements should include:
-* Column name
-* Data Type and size
-* Primary key and foreign key
+### Step 3

-#### 3. Now let's insert some data into our tables according to the following information:
+Now let's insert some data into our tables according to the following information:

-**Genre**
+Genre

 | genre_id | album_name        |
 |:--------:|:-----------------:|